haydnhuntley/kumu-3d/README.md

 * 24v power supply, to give the motors twice as much power for faster acceleration and more precise positioning.
 * E3D hotend.
 * 32-bit Smoothieware controller from AZSMZ, with LCD display.
-* Carbon fiber, zero-backlash magnetically jointed arms.
+* Carbon fiber, magnetic, zero-backlash arms.
 * 0.9&deg; motors, 1/32 stepping, 16-tooth pulleys yield 400 steps/mm with a worst case real world resolution of 20&micro;m and an average resolution of about one-third of that.
 * Dampers for near silent operation.
 * 2020 extrusions with diagonal bracing for increased stiffness.